praveenjatta/deckofcards/README.md

 ### <a name="2-1"></a>TC_01
 Create a New Deck of Cards and Validate

-i) Create a New Deck of Cards

-ii) Validate the Success Status & Shuffle Status
+i) Validate the Success Status & Shuffle Status

-iii) Get the deckid & Total cards to print
+ii) Get the deckid & Total cards to print

-iv) Shuffle the Cards and Validate the Shuffle Status
+iii) Shuffle the Cards and Validate the Shuffle Status

-v) Validate all the Cards in the Deck
+iv) Validate all the Cards in the Deck

-### <a name="2-2"></a>TC_02 : Create a New Deck of Cards with Jokers and Validate
+### <a name="2-2"></a>TC_02
+Create a New Deck of Cards with Jokers and Validate

-i) Create a New Deck of Cards

-ii) Validate the Success Status & Shuffle Status
+i) Validate the Success Status & Shuffle Status

-iii) Get the deckid & Total cards to print
+ii) Get the deckid & Total cards to print

-iv) Shuffle the Cards and Validate the Shuffle Status
+iii) Shuffle the Cards and Validate the Shuffle Status

-v) Validate all the Cards in the Deck
+iv) Validate all the Cards in the Deck

-### <a name="2-3"></a>TC_03 : Draw a Card from the Deck of Cards and Validate the Remaining cards
+### <a name="2-3"></a>TC_03
+Draw a Card from the Deck of Cards and Validate the Remaining cards

-i) Create a New Deck of Cards

-ii) Validate the Success Status & Shuffle Status
+i) Validate the Success Status & Shuffle Status

-iii) Get the deckid & Total cards to print
+ii) Get the deckid & Total cards to print

-iv) Shuffle the Cards and Validate the Shuffle Status
+iii) Shuffle the Cards and Validate the Shuffle Status

-v) Validate all the Cards in the Deck
+iv) Validate all the Cards in the Deck